1. About senna

 - trying to get pregnant

-For more information about how senna can affect you and your baby during pregnancy, read this leaflet on the Best Use of Medicines in Pregnancy (BUMPs) website.
+For more information about how senna can affect you and your baby during pregnancy, read this leaflet on treating constipation on the Best Use of Medicines in Pregnancy (BUMPs) website.

 8. Cautions with other medicines